bitpay/bitcore-channel/README.md

 A library for building payment channel smart contracts.

 This is a first working prototype.
-Expect this API to change considerably, and will be more similar to `bitcoinj`'s implementation of Payment Channels.
+Expect this API to change considerably, and become similar to `bitcoinj`'s implementation of Payment Channels.

 Getting Started
 ---------------

-The library has two sides to it: the Consumer and the Provider of the service or good that is being transacted.
+The library has two sides to it: the Consumer and the Provider of the services or goods that are being transacted.

-Let's start with an overview of how to use the Consumer aspect.
+Let's start with an overview of how to use the Consumer side.
 Let's asume that we know the server's public key and that we have it in a string, encoded in hexa ascii values, in compressed format.